HanYu-me/EasyOmics_tutorial/_docs/2Analysis/0Example_data.md

 - Example data have been deposited in https://github.com/HanYu-me/EasyOmics/tree/main/examples
 - phe_FT16.txt: Flowering time of *Arabidopsis thaliana* at 16°C.
 - phe_10env.txt: Flowering time of *Arabidopsis thaliana* at 10 different environments.
-- Matched_phe_sub5000.txt: Gene expression RPKM matrix of sampled 5000 genes.
+- Omic5000.txt: The omic data of 5000 features.
+Here, we used gene expression RPKM matrix of sampled 5000 genes.
+- sample_10000_snps.vcf: Vcf file containing 10,000 SNPs, which were sampled from the raw 1001 SNP data.
+- MHImlm.mlma: The output of the GWAs analysis, which enable users to perform follow analysis, like locuszoom, COJO, etc.
+- THImlm.mlma: The output of another GWAs analysis, which enable users to perform follow analysis.
+Additionally, users could input this file and the MHImlm.mlma file to perform the test of "Two Traits MR" function.
+- qtls.txt: The output of the Omic QTLs analysis, which enable users to perform the test of "SMR" function.
 - Arabidopsis_thaliana.TAIR10.55.gff3.zip: A gff3 format file of gene annotation.
 Please uncompress it before performing analysis.
-- sample_10000_snps.vcf: Vcf file containing 10,000 SNPs, which were sampled from the raw 1001 SNP data.
+- Customized_position.txt: The feature position file of the Omic data.
+Which enable users test the customized position of the Omic data.
+Here, we used the gene position file of the sampled 5000 genes.

 ### Data Format